This story is read aloud at: https://youtu.be/gGqLIiA0whE

 The little family lived near Water Valley, Texas.
-And the secluded nature of the countryside made Danny’s geology books his entire social life.
+The secluded nature of the countryside made Danny’s geology books, his only friends.

-Near his home the second cotton gin of the county was erected on the North Concho River in 1890.
+Near his home, the second cotton gin of the county was erected on the North Concho River in 1890.
 His parents had an idea.
-It was time for Danny to grow up, they thought.
+It was time for Danny to grow up.

-They talked to Mr. Dweedle about Danny working at the brand new gin.
+They talked to Mr. Dweedle about Danny working at the brand-new gin.
 He was hired.
-There’d be little reading for Danny for several months.
+There’d be less reading for Danny, during gin season.

 When Danny came home from his first day of work, Mama and Papa asked him how the time had transpired.

-“Well, I really am too tired to talk about it, but Wilbur really got on Mr. Dweedle’s nerves,” said Danny.
+“Well, I’m really too tired to talk about it.
+But Wilbur really got on Mr. Dweedle’s nerves today,” said Danny.

 “I unloaded cotton the whole day.
 You would have been proud of me, as I only spoke about geology a dozen times to the other fellas,” boasted Danny.